 We are a clinical-stage biopharmaceutical company focused on providing novel cell therapies to people with cancer.
-We are a leader in the development of T-cell therapies for solid tumors.
-Our proprietary SPEAR (Specific Peptide Enhanced Affinity Receptor) T-cell platform enables us to identify cancer targets, find and genetically engineer T-cell receptors ("TCRs") against those targets, and produce therapeutic candidates ("SPEAR T-cells") for administration to patients.
-Using our affinity engineered TCRs, we aim to become the first company to have a TCR T-cell approved for the treatment of a solid tumor indication.
+We are a leader in the development of engineered T-cell therapies for solid tumors.
+Our proprietary platform enables us to identify cancer targets, find and develop cell therapy candidates active against those targets and produce therapeutic candidates for administration to patients.
+Our cell therapies include Specific Peptide Enhanced Affinity Receptor ("SPEAR") T-cells, which use genetically engineered T-cell receptors, and HLA-independent TCRs (HiTs) that recognize targets independently of the HLA profile of the tumor cell.
+Using our SPEAR T-cells, we aim to become the first company to have a TCR T-cell approved for the treatment of solid tumor indication.

-As the outbreak of COVID-19 continues, we remain focused on ensuring the safety of our workforce and continuing, where possible, to safely treat patients with our cell therapies.
-Many of our clinical sites are currently restricted in their ability to treat patients with cell therapies in clinical trials.
-We are working with these clinical sites to continue screening patients for eligibility when possible and to ensure we are in a position to treat patients when those clinical sites are able to do so.
-Our facilities in the United States ("U.S.") and the United Kingdom ("U.K.") remain open to support manufacturing and delivery of our cell therapies and research and development of new cell therapies.
+As the COVID-19 pandemic continues, we remain focused on ensuring the safety of our workforce and continuing, where possible, to safely treat patients with our cell therapies.
+We continue to work with our clinical sites to ensure that patients are treated as soon as clinical sites are able to do so.
+Our facilities in the United States ("U.S.") and the United Kingdom ("U.K.") remain open to support manufacturing and delivery of our existing cell therapies as well as research and development of new cell therapies.
 Further information on risks related to COVID-19 is provided in the "Information Regarding Forward-Looking Statements" and "Risk Factors" sections.